 The ShorePower Project

-For more information, visit the ShorePower Project website.
+For more information, click here to read the latest ShorePower Report.

 Campus Energy Dashboard

-In an effort to reduce energy use on campus, Briggs Cunningham, Energy Programs Manager at the Center for Environment & Society is working to install meters on 16 campus buildings, including dorms.
+In an effort to reduce energy use on campus, the Center for Environment & Society is working to install meters on 16 campus buildings, including dorms.
 CES and the Student Environmental Alliance are working to develop an electricity use contest among the students to see whose dorm can be the most energy efficient.